Shopify/javascript/06 - Objects.md

 - [6.8](#6.8) <a name="6.8"></a> When using object literals, place computed properties first, non-function properties second, and function properties third.

   > Why?
-It's easier to see which properties are using shorthand, and will generally result in increasing line length of property declarations (which is easier to scan than random line lengths).
+It’s easier to see which properties are using shorthand, and will generally result in increasing line length of property declarations (which is easier to scan than random line lengths).

   ```javascript
   let propertyOne = 1;